Certificate IV in Allied Health Assistance

 Develop the essential skills and clinical knowledge needed to work in a dynamic allied health environment with Mater Education's Certificate IV in Allied Health Assistance.

-Upon completion, you’ll be qualified to work in allied health environments with two units delivered with a focus on assisting physiotherapists.
+Upon completion, you’ll be qualified to work in a range of allied health environments with two units focused on you assisting physiotherapists.

 Your allied health qualification will be taught and guided by a faculty of expert clinicians and educators who will help you learn through a practical, problem-solving approach.

 The Certificate IV in Allied Health Assistance program includes 120 hours of vocational placement, where you’ll have the opportunity to consolidate your knowledge in a real healthcare environment.
 The period of vocational placement takes place at the end of the course.

 Upon successful completion of the allied health assistant course, you'll graduate with a HLT43015 Certificate IV in Allied Health Assistance.
 This nationally recognised qualification will provide therapeutic and program related support activities under the guidance of allied health professionals.

 Mater Education wants everyone enrolled into the program to have every opportunity to succeed at their study.
 Our program is dynamic, and delivered in a way that caters to all learning styles.